Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 ## What You Will Build
-You will build an application using Spring Cloud Stream to send and receive messages with multiple Azure Service Bus namespaces.
+You will build an application using Spring Cloud Stream to send and receive messages for multiple Azure Service Bus namespaces.

 ## What You Need